GoodManWEN/cx_Oracle_async/README.md

     pip install cx_Oracle_async

 ## Usage
-- Nearly all the same with aiomysql (with very limited functions of cource)
+- Nearly all the same with aiomysql (with very limited functions of cource).
+- If you're connecting to database which is on a different machine with python process , you need to install oracle client module in order to use this library.
+Check [cx-Oracle's installation guide](https://cx-oracle.readthedocs.io/en/latest/user_guide/installation.html).
 - No automaticly date format transition built-in.

 ## Performance